sridharsabarish/yocto/Exercises/exercise11-Image.md

 * The Yocto build system makes it easy to select what goes into the image, ensuring it’s optimized for performance.
 * Once built, the image can be installed on devices, offering a stable and flexible solution for embedded projects.

+# Rework
 * Maybe some story about different image types, some drama, then make the student choose the correct image type
 * Build an image of the format UBI and tar.gz
 * Run this check against a `tester code!`

-## Part 0
+## Part 0 : Getting Started

-// Todo : verify the text below.
+If you recollect, when we worked with `source oe-init-build-env`, the text displayed certain images that we could "bake" which looked like "core-image-*".

-1. An image looks like a recipe, but it comes under the recipes-images* folder.
-Which one of this is not an image in your folder.
+1. An image looks like a recip,  Which one of these images do you not see when you source oe-init-build-env?

-    1. core-image-x11
+    1. core-image-weston
     2. core-image-full-cmdline
     3. core-image-x12
     4. core-image-sato

-1. Under which folder can you find the `core-image-minimal`
+1. Under which folder can you find the `core-image-full-cmdline` and `core-image-minimal`?

+    Hint

+    - `find . -name "core-image-full-cmdline.bb"`

-2. Find this image and identify what distro it is using!
+1. Find this image and see if ssh-server is available in this?